 Simulations is a set of video explorations and installations using common everyday objects as sound materials to mimic frog calls.
-They are records of my attempts at making sound inducing actions that are then edited and layered, aiming to resemble a chorus of frog calls.
+Records of attempts at making sound inducing actions edited and layered to resemble a chorus of frog calls.
 Undoubtedly, simulations are never the real thing; the end result is far from sounding as if a vernal pond is near.
 Instead Simulations calls into question the irony of mimicking beings known as environmental indicators by using man-made materials whose industry aids in the demise of our wetland ecosystems.
-This translates to the broader theme of our endless quest to respect and care for nature while simultaneously augmenting the problem.

-This project began after I became a volunteer Frog and Toad Surveyor for the Friends of the Rouge River (2009).
+Inspired by an experience as a volunteer Frog and Toad Surveyor for the Friends of the Rouge River (2009).
 In order to survey frogs, one must memorize all frog calls that may be encountered in a specified area.
 Many of the frog calls had sound descriptors using human action with man-made objects, such as running a finger down a fine tooth comb or dragging a finger along a balloon.
-This aspect of the information not only helped me memorize calls, but began a new way of exploration of art in ecology.
+This aspect of the information not only aided in the memorization of calls, but began a new way of exploration.